erikpeik/minisynth/README.md

 # minisynth
  The objective of this rush is to create a tool called minisynth, able to read in a specific music description file format, and to play it.

+Requirments **pygame & numpy**

 To install requirements:
-pip3 install -r requirements.txt
+	./minisynth install

-Usage: ./minisynth /path/to/song
+Usage: ./minisynth file

+CTRL + C will quit application.